Diving Into Org Mode

 place where they can be viewed and acted upon.
 Entries are gathered from all

-files listed in org-agenda-files
+files listed in org-agenda-files. org-agenda-file-to-front and

-can be used to maintain this variable.
+org-remove-file can be used to maintain this variable.

-Once you have a list of files to be used by the agenda, org-agenda
+Once you have a list of files to be used by the agenda, org-agenda starts

 the dispatcher which can create agenda views to display to-do items, a